Financial Donations

 Pickup Fees

-We happily pick up clothing and kitchen items during the furniture pickup.
+We’re also happy to pick up clothing and kitchen items at the same time.

 Items We do NOT Accept